richardschoen/iforgit/rdiactions.md

 Selected Types = ```ALL``` unless you want to limit to only selected source member types.

 ## Git Checkout Selected Member
 Checkout/get a copy of the selected source member verion from the git repository.
-You need to determine the version hash value by first doing a ```git blame``` or ```git Log``` operation, viewing the results as described above and copying the selected source version hash into the clipboard.
+You need to determine the version hash (long one or 8 character one) value by first doing a ```git blame``` or ```git Log``` operation, viewing the results as described above and copying the selected source version hash into the clipboard.

 When prompted to check out the selected source member, first paste the version hash into the ```source version hash``` parameter and then click OK to start the checkout.
 The selected source member will be checked out to the user's source file in ```IFORGITTMP```.
-The checked out source member name will match the original source member name unless you change the DESTMBR parameter to something else.
-Sometimes you might find it useful to rename a source member when it's checkout out to ```IFORGITTMP```
+The checked out source member name will match the original source member name unless you change the ```DESTMBR``` parameter to something else.
+Sometimes you might find it useful to rename a source member when it's checked out out to ```IFORGITTMP```

-After the temporary source version member has been checked out, you can open the source member and review the code or copy and paste source from the open member to the current source you're working on in your development IBM i environnment.
+After the temporary source version member has been checked out, you can open the source member from the source file in ```IFORGITTMP``` and review the code or copy and paste source from the open member to the current source you're working on in your development IBM i environnment.

 Action Name: ```Git Checkout Selected Member```

-Comment: ```Checkout selected version for Source Member```
+Comment: ```Check out selected version for Source Member to IFORGITTMP library```

 Command Type: ```Normal Command```